Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

-We first investigate the use of Gaussian kernels for a more efficient optimization of the loss function on the training data.
-Figures \ref{fig:train_loss_mnist} and \ref{fig:train_loss_cifar} show the training loss at different steps respectively on MNIST and CIFAR-10 datasets.
-We consistently observe that the different Gaussian kernels (specified by various dimensions of the kernel) yields faster convergence of the optimization procedure on both datasets.
-MNIST is a simple dataset which gives incredibly high score almost immediately, as shown by the train loss (Figure \ref{fig:train_loss_mnist}) and by the accuracy on the test data (the table in Figure \ref{tab:testacc_mnist}) thus we will focus our analysis on the CIFAR-10 dataset.
+We start by investigating the use of Gaussian kernels for a more efficient optimization of the loss function on the training data.
+Figures \ref{fig:train_loss_mnist} and \ref{fig:train_loss_cifar} show the training loss at different steps respectively on first two classes of MNIST and CIFAR-10 datasets.
+We observe that Gaussian kernel embeddings with different dimensions yield faster convergence in the optimization on both datasets.
+MNIST is a simple dataset which gives incredibly high score almost immediately, as shown by the training loss (Figure \ref{fig:train_loss_mnist}) and by the accuracy on the test data (Table \ref{tab:testacc_mnist}).
+Since we already reach very high accuracy on MNIST without using kernels, different methods yield similar results on this dataset.
+We observe this behavior in Fashion-MNIST dataset as well.
+So in this section, we will focus our analysis on the CIFAR-10 dataset.
 Similar to the setup in \cite{Arora19}, in Figure \ref{fig:train_projections_loss_cifar}, for different methods, we plot the projections of the true class labels on the eigenvectors (i.e., the projections $\{(\mathbf v_i^{T}\mathbf y)^2\}_{i=0}^{n-1}$).
 For better visualization, we plot the cumulative forms

 which are normalized such that $\sum_{i=0}^{n-1}(\mathbf v_i^{T}\mathbf y)^2=1$.